-The 56th Fighter Group (Air Defense) activated at O'Hare International Airport, Chicago, Illinois.
+18 August 1955 The 56th Fighter Group (Air Defense) activated at O'Hare International Airport, Chicago, Illinois.

-The 56th Fighter Group was reassigned to K. I. Sawyer AFB, Michigan.

-The 56th Fighter Group (Air Defense) was inactivated and the 56 FW (Air Defense) activated in its place at K. I. Sawyer AFB.
-The organizations changed to a tri-deputy organization with a Deputy Commander for Operations, Deputy Commander for Maintenance, and a Deputy Commander for Services.
+- 1 October 1959 The 56th Fighter Group reassigned to K. I. Sawyer AFB, Michigan. - 1 February 1961 The 56th Fighter Group (Air Defense) was inactivated and the 56th Fighter Wing (Air Defense) was activated in its place at K. I. Sawyer AFB.
+The organizations changed to the tri-deputy organization with a Deputy Commander for Operations, Deputy Commander for Maintenance, and a Deputy Commander for Services.
 The 56th USAF Hospital was an equivalent organization to the deputy commanders.
-The wing's mission was to provide combat trained air defense combat crews for active air defense of the continental United States.

-October 1962

-Due to events surrounding the Cuban Missile Crisis, the 62d Fighter Interceptor Squadron increased its alert status with crews and aircraft dispatched to a dispersal base on a rotating basis throughout the crisis.

-January 1963

-With the worst weather within the previous 50 years, the temperatures dropped to below 0° Fahrenheit for 10 days straight with long periods of wind chill so severe that maintenance personnel could only work for 15 minutes at a time.
-Using a great deal of overtime, maintenance met the F-101 flying commitment despite a multitude of hydraulic leaks, which made aircraft scheduling a problem for the maintenance technicians.

-The 56 FW reorganized to the Air Defense Command Standard Wing/Base Organization.
-Thus, the 56th Air Base Group was redesignated as the 56th Combat Support Group.
-It gained the Chief of Manpower and Organization, the Chief of Base Services, and lost the Chief of Supply and Services.
+The wing's mission was to provide trained air defense combat crews for active air defense of the continental United States. - October 1962 The 62d Fighter Interceptor Squadron increased its alert status based on the events surrounding the Cuban Missile Crisis.
+Some crews and aircraft were dispatched to a dispersal base on a rotating basis for the duration of the crisis. - January 1963 With the worst weather within the previous 50 years, the temperatures dropped to below 0 degrees Fahrenheit for 10 days straight with long periods of wind chill so severe that maintenance personnel could only work for 15 minutes at a time.
+Using a great deal of overtime, maintenance met the F-101 flying commitment despite a multitude of hydraulic leaks, which made scheduling a problem for the maintenance technicians. - February 1963 The wing headquarters moved into is new Headquarters Building, building #512, at K.I.
+Sawyer AFB.
+It was one of many buildings constructed during that time. - 1 April 1963 The 56th Fighter Wing reorganized into the Air Defense Command Standard Wing/Base Organization.
+As such, the 56th Air Base Group was redesignated as the 56th Combat Support Group.
+It gained the Chief of Manpower And Organization, the Chief of Base Services, and lost the Chief of Supply and Services.
 The 56th Supply Squadron realigned under the Chief of Supply and the 56th Air Police Squadron reactivated under the 56th Combat Support Group.
-The Deputy Commander for Maintenance was renamed the Deputy Commander for Material and picked up all supply activities while keeping all maintenance activities.

-1 April-30 Sep 1963

-The wing highlighted the first and second quarters as the very first quarters at K.I.
+The Deputy Commander for Maintenance was renamed the Deputy Commander for Material and picked up responsibility for all supply activities in addition to all maintenance activities. - 1 April-30 Sep 1963 Highlighted as the very first and second quarters at K.I.
 Sawyer AFB that the maintenance complex did not experience engine damage due to Foreign Object Damage.

-17-18 July 1963

-The 62d Fighter Squadron competed for right to represent 30th Air Division at the upcoming William Tell Meet at Tyndall AFB, Florida, in October.
-In middle of the second day, the Air Defense Command team arrived for a No Notice Operational Readiness Inspection.
-The resulting double tasking called for an unusually high number of sorties for the William Tell effort, as well as those sorties required for the inspection.
-Additionally, maintenance needed to maintain a satisfactory Operational Ready Rate.
-The maintenance organization went to around the clock operations for next two days.
-The inspection included fast aircraft turn a rounds, a mass load out, and a practice nuclear weapon accident.
-Their efforts paid off, the 62d Fighter Squadron scored 140 of 150 possible points to win the right to compete in October and the Maintenance Section passed the inspection.

-January 1964

-March 1967

-April 1967

-The 56 FW inactivated.